Inside America’s abandoned theme parks

 Williams Grove Amusement Park, Mechanicsburg, Pennsylvania

 However, by 2005, Hughes wanted to scale things down a notch, and made the decision to close the park, pouring all his energy into the still-running speedway.
-Various rides were sold off, but the Cyclone, among others, still lingers, suffocated by trees and crumbling more by the day.
+Various rides were sold off at an auction in 2007 (pictured), but the Cyclone, among others, still lingers, suffocated by trees and crumbling more by the day.
 The abandoned site is off limits to the public, though it has occasionally been opened for special events.

 Chippewa Lake Amusement Park, Chippewa Lake, Ohio